gh-sprakash/Concierge-openai-agents/DARSH_README.md

 ## 1) Technical Suggestions (Architecture & Response Time)

-Below are the three priorities.
-Each includes high-level actions and file tags so you can present without digging into code.

 - __1) Parallel Tool Orchestration + Progressive Streaming__
   - __Goal__: Reduce response time for multi-source queries by running tools at the same time and showing results as they arrive.